mattxwang/lowkey/about.md

 > to keep something Lowkey: to not announce it;

-> to have a quiet gathering;

 > opposite of a large party or big group of people; not much emphasis, closely aligned with a normal night out doing the usual stuff.

 > "im going out tonight but it's pretty Lowkey; i've gotta work tomorrow so tonight's going to be a Lowkey event."

 To be honest, I like [this definition much better](http://www.urbandictionary.com/define.php?term=low+key&defid=2721080), but Lowkey embodies the spirit of this blog.
-I'm certainly no expert on any of the topics that I topic about; it's more about what piques my interest, and what I think is cool.
-I'm not there to make flashy declarations, intense debates, or rally for social change (maybe I should make a blog called Highkey for that).
-Hopefully, you find this stuff cool as well.
+I'm not here to argue with people over the internet for imaginary internet points or make bold claims and statements.
+I'm just here to tell you what's on my mind, what I find cool, and to practice my writing so it isn't this rambly.
+Hopefully, you like it; if you don't, that's fine.
+We can still be friends.

 ## About Matt

 Hey there!
 I'm a teenager living in Toronto, Ontario who does computer science, debate, plays maybe a bit too much video games, and loves listening to music.
-You can find my "hub" of websites at [matthewwang.me](http://matthewwang.me), and a little portfolio I've made [here](http://malsf21.github.io).
+You can find my website at [matthewwang.me](http://matthewwang.me), which has a bit more about me.
 If you've got any questions, feel free to ask me on [twitter](http://twitter.com/malsf21), [on stream](http://twitch.tv/malsf21), or [on GitHub](http://github.com/malsf21).
 Happy reading!